How to Apply

 All recruitment occurs in accordance with the guidelines set by the Law Society of Ontario.

 All applications should be submitted online through the viRecruit Portal.
 You may access the portal via our website.
-All applications should be addressed to Christopher McKenna, Manager, Student Recruitment and Programs.
+All applications should be addressed to Christopher McKenna, Director, Junior Associate & Student Programs.

 Our students have prepared My Future in Law: Student Recruitment Guide, a guide to the application and interview process.
 We invite you to review the guide as it may answer many of your questions.